Okegrace/alx-low_level_programming/0x0C-more_malloc_free/README.md

-Write a program that multiplies two positive numbers
+Write a function that concatenates two strings